 The Pyramids of Giza are the oldest of the Seven Wonders of the Ancient World.
 They are also the only one still standing to this day.
 The legendary tombs were built more than 4,500 years ago to prepare the Egyptian pharaohs of the Old Kingdom for the afterlife.

-The reason behind Sphinx’ construction is still unknown.
+The reason behind Sphinx’s construction is still unknown.
 Egyptologist suggests it may have been intended to associate the pharaoh with the sun god – Ra.
-Others believe his purpose was to be a guardian of the kings.
+Others believe his purpose was to guard the kings.
 Some even claim the Sphinx is thousands of years older than the Pyramids!

 Many mysteries surround the Giza plateau.
 Scientists are still unaware of the building techniques used to erect the grad monuments.
 To build just the Great Pyramid of Giza, the ancient Egyptians used more than 2 million limestone blocks, each of them weighing about 2.5 tons.
 Such a construction process would be complicated even today.
 How did the ancient people do it, nobody knows.